 - When and how many times were you bitten?

 - What are your main symptoms and when did they begin?
 Have they changed since the bite?

 - What home treatment did you try?

 During your conversation with our expert staff, we will develop a treatment plan for your family based on the circumstances of the bite and your child’s symptoms.
-That plan could be watching & waiting, coming in for our tick and Lyme disease screening in St. Paul, or just testing for Lymes disease.
-Testing for Lymes is very simple; we’ll draw a small blood sample in clinic and then send it off to our lab.
+That plan could be watching and waiting, coming in for our tick and Lyme disease screening in St. Paul, or just testing for Lyme disease.
+Children’s Lyme disease screening is very simple; we’ll draw a small blood sample in clinic and then send it off to our lab.
 Results are typically available in 2 days.
-With Lymes and other tick-borne diseases, early and quick diagnosis and treatment is important to avoid serious health risks.
-If a Lymes test is positive, antibiotics are effective at treating the disease.
+With Lyme and other tick-borne diseases, early and quick diagnosis and treatment is important to avoid serious health risks.
+If a Lyme test is positive, antibiotics are effective at treating the disease.

-If your child has been bitten or if you have any concerns at all, please give us a call or setup an appointment for a tick and Lyme disease screening in St. Paul.
+If your child has been bitten or if you have any concerns at all, please give us a call or setup an appointment for a tick and Lyme disease screening for kids in St. Paul.
 We are here to help!Contact us today